Khorramian/KLS26pol-NNLO-LHAPDF/README.md

-# KLS26pol-NNLO-LHAPDF
-NNLO polarized PDF sets in LHAPDF format for the KLS26 analysis
+KLS26 Polarized PDF Set

+Set: KLS26pol_MultHT_Free_a3_a8

+This directory contains the LHAPDF grids and metadata for the KLS26 NNLO polarized PDF analysis using the multiplicative higher-twist parametrization with free axial charges a3 and a8.